RESEARCH STARTER

 Local area networks provide people, businesses, and governments with many advantages.
 They allow networks of computers to share expensive machines—such as copiers, scanners, and printers—so that businesses do not have to buy multiples of each machine.
 They also allow Internet services to be shared across the network, so that one powerful connection can supply large numbers of machines with online access.

 Local area networks may be used to share critical information among machines without the need to copy the information from one machine to the others.
 Users may edit and access information kept in a database simultaneously.
 Local area networks can also be used to copy applications and programs to each machine and to set up periodic backups of every machine on the network.
-Lastly, local area networks may be used to set up internal messaging services and Internet pages.
+Lastly, local area networks may be used to set up internal messaging services and intranet pages.
 These pages and messaging services would appear similar to other Internet websites and messaging systems.
-However, they would only be available to machines directly connected to the LAN.
+However, they would only be available to machines directly connected to the LAN or to users with authorized remote access.
 This provides companies with an added layer of protection as it would be difficult for an outsider to hack into these services because that person would need to get access to the LAN.

 Of course, local area networks do have disadvantages.
 A hacker who gains access to a private network could easily view or download many important company files.
 Additionally, if a virus, Trojan, or other form of malware infects one computer on the network, the malware will quickly spread to every other device connected to the network.
-For this reason, security experts recommend setting up LANs with built-in security protocols, such as firewalls.
+For this reason, security experts recommend setting up LANs with built-in security protocols, such as firewalls, access controls, network segmentation, and authentication.

 Bibliography